mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-10-28-a-weekend-of-sunshine/index.md

 ---
-blog: shalveena.com
+title: "A weekend of sunshine"
+date: "2012-10-28"
 categories:
-- journal
+  - "journal"
-date: "2012-10-28"
-title: A weekend of sunshine
 ---

 Earlier this month, we siezed the opportunity to have a little trip to Cornwall Park, in Auckland Central.